 “I go from place to place until we reach his office and inside I saw that he was the Customs Director,” says Nabil.
-“So I said ‘oh-oh’ and I start praying.
-He opened my passport said, ‘What are you doing?’
+“So I said ‘uh-oh’ and I start praying.
+He opened my passport and said, ‘What are you doing?’
 I said ‘I work for the Bible Society.’
-He said, ‘You evangelise Muslims, yeah?’
+He said, ‘You give out Bibles yeah?’
 I said ‘We distribute Bibles to churches.
 And sometimes we distribute food to the churches to give to others.’”

 The Customs official then mentioned a particular church and asked if he had distributed food and Bibles there.
 When Nabil said “Yes,” the officer closed his passport and said “relax.”

-It turned out that this man’s son had come home from the church with a package of food and a Bible after he lost his job with the Ministry of Information and couldn’t feed his family.
+It turned out that this man’s son had come home from the church with a package of food and a Bible after he lost his job with the government and couldn’t feed his family.

-“He said ‘that night I couldn’t sleep; I want to understand why Christians want to help us – we are Muslims.
-Actually, my family are very extremist.’
+“He said ‘that night I couldn’t sleep; I want to understand why Christians want to help us.’

-As Nabil turned to leave, the officer said, “Hey, brother, anytime you come to Baghdad Airport remember you have a brother here – his name’s Muhammed.”
+As Nabil turned to leave, the officer said, “Hey, brother, anytime you come to Baghdad Airport remember you have a brother here.”
 Then he comes over and whispers: “I’m your brother in Christ.”
-As Nabil starts crying, Muhammed reveals that his wife has also turned to Christ.
+As Nabil starts crying, Maher* reveals that his wife has also become a follower of Christ.

-After this Nabil took his phone number and the two became close friends, although Nabil is not allowed to call Muhammed but has to wait for his call.
+After this Nabil took his phone number and the two became close friends, although Nabil did not call Maher but always waited for his call.

-“One day he called me and said he was sad that his mother is going to hell so ‘please pray for my family.’
+“One day he called me and said he was sad that his mother is not saved so ‘please pray for my family.’
 I promised to pray and said, ‘be wise because this is dangerous,’” Nabil says.

 “After six weeks, he didn’t call me and I was worried.
 Then I received a call at one o’clock after midnight and I said ‘where are you?’
 And nobody answered.
 I just closed the phone and I start praying for my friend.
 After ten minutes, he called again and I heard a woman talking.
-She said ‘my name is Sanar – I’m Muhammed’s wife.’
+She said ‘my name is Samar* – I’m Maher’s wife.’
 And she was crying.
-She said, ‘Muhammed passed away.’
+She said, ‘Maher passed away.’
 I couldn’t believe it.”

-Sanar revealed that after Muhammed shared the gospel with his mother, she talked with his father and his father became angry.
+Samar revealed that after Maher shared his faith with his mother, she talked with his father and his father became angry.
 He gave his son two days to repent or be killed.

 “He said ‘no way.’
 So his cousins just killed him,” Nabil says.
-“She told me, ‘if my husband died for Jesus one time, I’m ready to die 100 times for Jesus, so please pray for me, don’t call me unless send me a message.’”
+“She told me, ‘if my husband died for Jesus one time, I’m ready to die 100 times for Jesus, so please pray for me, don’t call me … just send me a message.’”

-In Middle East Islamic culture, a widow has to stay at home unless she can go out with her brother or father, so life became very difficult for Sanar.
+In the Middle East culture, a widow has to stay at home unless she can go out with her brother or father, so life became very difficult for Samar.

 “One day she sent a message: ‘just call me.’
 She said, ‘It’s amazing news.
-I won four women for Jesus Christ.’
-She said, ‘These are our neighbours who are always coming to visit me, so we sit together and after a while I shared them the gospel and they accept Jesus.
+I shared my faith with four women.’
+She said, ‘These are our neighbours who are always coming to visit me, so we sit together and after a while I shared them the gospel and they became followers of Christ.
 Can you send me some Bibles?’”
 Nabil recalls.

 “I managed to send four [digital] Bibles for the women and they put the Bibles inside their dress so nobody knows and she started to teach them how to read the Bible.”